ConorNugent/gradio-chatbot-demo/README.md

 - The conversation state is stored globally

-- The conversation craps out after a max number of toekns is reached.
+- The conversation craps out after a max number of tokens is reached.
 This should be an easy fix

 # Interacting with the client